9/11/2011

 I bought a measuring box

-which changed my mind -
+which made me change my mind

 Matsuo Basho in Osaka, at a Masu Market 升市